Building a Real-Time Flood Monitoring Dashboard for Midleton

 Challenge 4: Computing Meaningful Benchmarks

-Technical Deep Dive: Percentile Computation & Historical Aggregation
+Technical Deep Dive: Percentile Computation and Historical Aggregation

-Benchmarks are precomputed offline via a scheduled job (jobs/computeBenchmarks.ts) to keep the API fast:
+Benchmarks are precomputed offline via a scheduled job (jobs/computeBenchmarks.ts):

 export async function computeRiverBenchmarks(stationId: number) {